asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2012.md

 We discussed prior proposed projects, what was done for Asterisk 11, and what might make sense in Asterisk 12.
 The listing below is pulled from the AstriDevCon 2011 Projects; items committed are crossed out.

-!!! note
+/// note
 If someone feels that some aspect of a project that was committed was not fully finished in Asterisk 11, please let me know and I'll make a note on the project. – Matt

-[//]: # (end-note)
+///

 ## [AstriDevCon 2011 Projects](/Development/Roadmap/AstriDevCon-2011)